 It is recommended that this type of fast be done with extreme caution and not for extended periods of time (more than 3-5 days, at most).

 Sexual Fast – 1 Corinthians 7:3-6 says, “The husband should fulfill his marital duty to his wife, and likewise the wife to her husband.
 The wife’s body does not belong to her alone but also to her husband.
 In the same way, the husband’s body does not belong to him alone but also to his wife.
 Do not deprive each other except by mutual consent and for a time, so that you may devote yourselves to prayer.
 Then come together again so that Satan will not tempt you because of your lack of self-control.”

 Christians today commit to fasting from other activities as well.
 Some give up entertainment such as TV, Facebook, games, etc. to concentrate on prayer or as a commitment to God.
 You can fast certain foods (such as chocolate or coffee), but the key is to abstain from something you would miss.
 Fasting from soda, if you don’t drink it, like me, wouldn’t be an act of faith.

 “Go, gather together all the Jews who are in Susa, and fast for me.
 Do not eat or drink for three days, night or day.
 I and my attendants will fast as you do.
 When this is done, I will go to the king, even though it is against the law.
 And if I perish, I perish.” – Esther 4:16 (NIV)

 How Long Should You Fast

 How long you fast is entirely up to you and by how you feel led by God.
-In the Old and New Testament, we find examples of fasts that last for hours and days or longer.
+All throughout the Old and New Testament, we find examples of fasting in the Bible that last for hours and days or longer.